-The relatively small numbers of otoliths for fish of age 1 and older than age 4, as well as the low proportion of fish corresponding to these age classes in the length-frequency data, can lead to difficulties in estimating mean length for these ages.
-Without constraints, it is hard to estimate 'sensible' mean lengths at age for these age classes.
-Even with the generous bound constraints that we imposed, some estimates still hit the bounds (Table 6).
+The relatively small numbers of otoliths for fish of age 1 and age 5+, as well as the low proportion of fish corresponding to these age classes in the length-frequency data, can lead to difficulties in estimating mean length for these ages.
 Since the proportion at age estimates are so close to 0 for these age classes, the consequences of incorrectly estimating their mean length should be small.
-Of some concern, however, are the mean length estimates for age 4 fish, which are often estimated to be very close to (and in 2003/04 smaller than) the mean length for age 3 (Table 6; Figure 4).
+Of some concern, however, are the mean length estimates for age 4 fish, which are often estimated to be very close to the mean length for age 3 (Fig. 3; Fig. 5).
 It is possible to impose tighter bounds on the mean length at age parameters, but doing so simply results in the age 4 estimates falling on the lower bound, so it is not a very satisfactory solution.
 A possibility for future consideration is to incorporate a prior distributions on the mean length at age parameters-this would provide an intermediate approach to the known and unknown growth methods currently available.